CLI

 --package-manager <pm>bun, npm, pnpm, or yarn, used in printed next steps.

---integrations <names>One value or a comma-separated list.
+--integrations <names>One value or a comma-separated list of template integrations and provider presets.

 --yesSkip interactive prompts and use the defaults.